CMDJojo/petra-vitepress/content/Research Projects/Survey.md

 ## The team behind it

-The researchers working on this project are:
+The working group for this project consists of:
 - [Lina Al-Naasan](/About%20PETRA/The%20team#colabs)
 - [Rasmus Arvidsson](/About%20PETRA/The%20team#arvid)
 - [David Sundemo](/About%20PETRA/The%20team#david)
 - [Jonathan Widén](/About%20PETRA/The%20team#jonathan)

+### Other contributors

+- Ronny Gunnarsson
+- Anna Moberg
+- Pär-Daniel Sundvall
+- Carl Wikberg

+_Names listed alphabetically_

 ## Project status